nuxt/content/docs/content/en/writing.md

 ```

 > The links in headings are empty and therefore hidden, so it's up to you to style them.
 For an example, try hovering one of the headers in these docs.

 ### Links

-Links are transformed to add valid `target` and `rel` attributes.
-You can change this behaviour, see [configuration](/configuration#markdownexternallinks).
-Relative links are also automatically transformed to `nuxt-link` to provide navigation between page components with enhanced performance through smart prefetching.
+Links are transformed to add valid `target` and `rel` attributes using [remark-external-links](https://github.com/remarkjs/remark-external-links).
+You can check [here](/configuration#markdown) to learn how to configure this plugin.

+Relative links are also automatically transformed to [nuxt-link](https://nuxtjs.org/api/components-nuxt-link/) to provide navigation between page components with enhanced performance through smart prefetching.

 Here is an example using external, relative, markdown and html links: